tigran-saatchyan/UniMart_by_EvoQ/README.md

 3. **Install Poetry:**
    - If you haven't installed Poetry yet, please follow the instructions on the official website: https://python-poetry.org/docs/#installation
+   - If you have Poetry installed, you can use the following command to activate Python 3.12 for the project:
+        ```bash
+        poetry env use python3.12
+        ```

 4. **Install Project Dependencies:**
    ```bash